jjrscott/RalphRoberts/README.md

 ## Notes

 - Main.storyboard is used for both the launch screen and the main screens.
 This gives the developer control over when the launch screen is dismissed.
+- `MarvelConnector`'s data `struct`s were pulled manually from Marvel's website but could be pulled automatically.
+The pulled data MUST still be versioned.

 ## Acknowledgments